veropetit/BeStarsMiMeS/02-LSDMaskCalculation.md

 The resulting masks are located on the Shared Drive in the folder `02-Mask-calculations/MaskCleaning/depth----_tellClean` with the same naming convention as the initial masks (`T-----g--_depth0.1.mask`).

-## 4. Masks tailored by Asif
+## 4. Masks tailored by Asif and Coralie

-> TODO: this needs to be updated

-Asif has tailored some masks to specifically match the observations, keeping only lines that are clearly seen and in absorption ***(is this accurate?)***.
+Asif and Coralie have also tailored some masks to specifically match the observations, keeping only lines that are clearly seen and in absorption ***(is this accurate?)***.

+There are two sets of masks: 'cleaned' and 'cleaned and tweaked' (see [11-MaskComparison](https://github.com/veropetit/BeStarsMiMeS/blob/master/11-MaskComparison.md) for more information).
-These masks are located in the Shared Drive in the folder `MaskCleanedAsif`  with a name format `[star]_clean_[obs].mask_auto_twk`.
+These masks are located in the Shared Drive in the folder `00-InputMaterial/AsifMaskClean` and `00-InputMaterial/AsifMaskCleanTweak`  with a name format `[star]_clean_[obs].mask` and `[star]_clean_[obs].mask_auto_twk`.
 Note that there are one mask *per observations*, unlike the masks above which are not tailored to individual observations of a given star.

-We note here that the depth of some lines that are used in the mask (the last column of the file mask has a "1" in it) have a depth set to zero (probably coming from the 'tweaking' process?).
-> We do not use these lines when computing line statistics.

 ## 5. Removing lines in telluric regions in the Masks tailored by Asif.

 We kinda assume that the lines in the telluric regions were remove by Asif in the tailoring process
 > Check this with them

 But just in case, we passed the mask through the same process described in #3 above.

+Furthermore, we noted that the depth of some lines that are used in the mask (the last column of the file mask has a "1" in it) have a depth set to zero (probably coming from the 'tweaking' process?).
+We filtered the mask to set the last column to 0 in these cases.

 These mask as located in the folder `Masks/Asif_tellClean/`

 ---
-Next page: <a href="https://github.com/veropetit/BeStarsMiMeS/blob/master/00-2-LSDMaskCalculation.md">00-2-LSDMaskCalculation.md</a>
+Next page: (03-LSDProfileCalculation.md)[https://github.com/veropetit/BeStarsMiMeS/blob/master/03-LSDProfileCalculation.md]